-- In 'TunnelForm' technology, concrete walls and slabs are cast in one go at site giving monolithic structure using high-precision, re-usable, roomsized, Steel forms or moulds. - The system intends to replace the conventional RCC Beam-Column structure which uses steel/plywood shuttering. - 'TunnelForm' system uses customized engineered steel formwork consisting of two half shells which are placed together and then concreting is done to form a room size module.
+- In 'TunnelForm' technology, concrete walls and slabs are cast in one go at site giving monolithic structure using high-precision, re-usable, roomsized, Steel forms or moulds. - This system uses customized engineered steel formwork consisting of two half shells which are placed together and then concreting is done to form a room size module.
 Several such modules make an apartment.